Royal Oak golf course

 What makes Royal Oak tricky

 Scoring opportunities depend on a solid short game and the ability to manage subtle breaks on the greens.
 Keeping the ball below the hole is essential for aggressive putting, as downhill chips and long putts can quickly slip away on these well-maintained surfaces.
-The layout rewards players who understand where to position the ball rather than simply hitting it as far as possible.

 Who will enjoy Royal Oak